IBM/cp4mcm-samples/bcdr/restore/README.md

      - `<TOKEN>` is the token that you use to log in to the OpenShift cluster.
      -  `<URL>` is the OpenShift server URL.

- 4. Restore Common Services, Monitoring, GRC, VA\MA, and Managed Services by running `restore.sh` script.
-When you execute this script with the following option, it installs velero first in restore cluster and then it performs all the other restore operations.
+ 4. Restore Common Services, Monitoring, GRC, VA/MA, and Managed Services.

-    1. Go to the directory `<Path of cp4mcm-samples>/bcdr/restore/scripts` by running the following command, You need to designate    `<Path of cp4mcm-samples>` with the real path where you put the `cp4mcm-samples` GitHub repository
+    1. Go to the directory `<Path of cp4mcm-samples>/bcdr/restore/scripts` by running the following command, where `<Path of cp4mcm-samples>` is the real path where you put the `cp4mcm-samples` GitHub repository.

        ```
        cd <Path of cp4mcm-samples>/bcdr/backup/scripts
        ```

-    2. Execute following command to start the restore process
+    2. Start the restoration process by running either of the following command:

        ```
        bash restore.sh -a